Love Me, Love Me Not

 After LMLMN ended its run, co-host Marilyn Smith returned to her roots as an actress, appearing in several made-for-TV films during the mid-90s, as well as series guest shots.

-For a time in the late 90s/early 00s, the Canadian-based Prime Network (now known as TVTropolis) aired reruns of LMLMN on its schedule; they can now be seen on GameTV, which began airing the show from its late 2007 inception.
+For a time in the late 90s/early 00s, the Canadian-based Prime Network (later known as TVTropolis) aired reruns of LMLMN on its schedule; several years later, the series turned on GameTV, which aired the show from its late 2007 inception until 2012.